smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 transformations like code generation or converting to other model formats like OpenAPI SHOULD completely elide mixins by flattening the model.

+It is a backward compatible change to remove a mixin from a shape as long as equivalent traits and members of the mixin are applied directly to the shape.
+Such a change should have no impact on generated artifacts like code or OpenAPI models.

 Mixins cannot be referenced other than as mixins to other shapes
 ================================================================